pdbahl/NecessePets/README.md

-# NecessePets
+An example mod for Necesse.

-Necesse mod for pets
+Check out the [modding wiki page](https://necessewiki.com/Modding) for more.